-- > Illness - > Unavoidable medical appointments (with evidence) - > Days of religious observance (with evidence) - Exceptional family circumstances (with evidence)
+- Illness (we may require evidence) - Unavoidable medical appointments (with evidence) - Days of religious observance (with evidence) - Exceptional family circumstances (with evidence)

 If your child is ill and you are unsure if they should stay off school, please contact the school office for advice.
 Please note however we will not be able to give you any medical guidance - this should be sought from the appropriate service such as your GP, local walk-in centre or by calling 111.